Digital & Tech Glossary

 Dependency Injection

-Design pattern where components receive dependencies rather than creating them.
+Design pattern where components receive dependencies rather than creating them, enabling easier testing, modularity, and code maintenance in software.

 Design Handoff

-The process of transferring design specifications and assets from designers to developers for implementation.
+The process of transferring design specifications and assets from designers to developers for implementation, ensuring pixel-perfect builds.

 Design Operations (DesignOps)

-Systematic approach to optimizing design team processes, tools, and collaboration for increased efficiency and consistency.
+Systematic approach to optimizing design team processes, tools, and collaboration for increased efficiency, consistency, and faster product delivery.

 Design Ops

-Operational practices that scale and optimize design team effectiveness.
+Operational practices that scale and optimize design team effectiveness by standardizing workflows, tools, and processes across digital product development cycles.

 Design Sprint

-A structured five-day process for rapidly prototyping and testing solutions to complex design challenges.
+A structured five-day process for rapidly prototyping and testing solutions to complex design challenges, reducing product development risk.

 Design System

-A collection of reusable components and guidelines for consistent product design.
+A collection of reusable components and guidelines that ensures consistent product design across teams and accelerates development workflows.

 Design System Governance